keu/docs/learn/use-case-airflow-dbt.md

 - The `transform_data` task group is created from the dbt models.
 The task group contains two nested task groups with two tasks each, one for `dbt run`, the other for `dbt test`.
 - The `log_data_analysis` task uses the [Astro Python SDK dataframe operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/dataframe.html) to run an analysis on the final table using `pandas` and logs the results.

-The `DbtTaskGroup` function of the Astro dbt provider package automatically scans the `dbt` folder for dbt projects and creates a task group (`transform_data` in this example) containing Airflow tasks for running and testing your dbt models.
-Additionally, the provider can infer dependencies within the dbt project and will set your Airflow task dependencies accordingly.
+Cosmos' `DbtTaskGroup` function automatically scans the `dbt` folder for dbt projects and creates a task group (`transform_data` in this example) containing Airflow tasks for running and testing your dbt models.
+Additionally, Cosmos can infer dependencies within the dbt project and will set your Airflow task dependencies accordingly.

 You can choose which country's data to analyze by specifying your desired `country_code` in the `dbt_args` parameter of the DbtTaskGroup.
 See the [dataset](https://github.com/astronomer/learn-tutorials-data/blob/main/subset_energy_capacity.csv) for all available country codes.

 ## Results

-Open the logs of the `log_data_analysis` task to see the proportional solar and renewable energy capacity development in the country you selected.
+After the DAG runs, the logs of the `log_data_analysis` task show the proportion of solar and renewable energy capacity development in the country you selected.

 ![Energy Analysis logs](/img/guides/cosmos_energy_analysis_logs.png)